-The dynamic segment of FlexRay is designed to accommodate sporadic real-time messages which are generated by event occurrences and have to be transmitted before their deadline.
+The DS of FlexRay is designed to accommodate sporadic real-time messages that are generated by event occurrences and have to be transmitted before their deadline.
 To this end, it is required to find feasible message schedules that meet the timing requirements.
-Previous work on the FlexRay dynamic segment mostly provides methods to test if a given schedule is feasible [10], [11].
+Previous work on the FlexRay DS mostly provides methods to test if a given schedule is feasible [10], [11].
 In addition, one study [12] analyzes and evaluates deadline monotonic scheduling.

-Different from the previous work, we propose a method to synthesize efficient and feasible message schedules.
+Different from the previous work, we propose a method for synthesizing efficient and feasible message schedules.
 Based on a formal problem description, our approach determines the required system parameters such that the sporadic messages are delivered on time.
-Adopting ideas from our work in [13], we consider the bounds on the message generation times and the timing requirements for message delivery of the sporadic messages to reserve bandwidth for each message while maintaining the benefits of the FTDMA operation of the FlexRay dynamic segment.
+Adopting ideas from our work in [13], we consider the bounds on the message generation times and the timing requirements for message delivery of the sporadic messages to reserve bandwidth for each message while maintaining the benefits of the FTDMA operation of the FlexRay DS.
 In our framework, we define appropriate performance metrics to measure the efficiency of each schedule.
-Then, Integer Programming is applied to select the most efficient feasible schedule.
+Then, integer programming is applied to select the most efficient feasible schedule.

-The structure of the paper is as follows.
-In Section II, we describe the operation of FlexRay, and introduce our notation for the system parameters.
-Section III addresses different issues related to message scheduling for the dynamic segment.
-Our idea of message grouping in order to reduce the bandwidth reservation is first discussed in Section IV, and then employed in Section V to find optimal message schedules.
-Section VI presents experimental results, and conclusions are given in Section VII.
+The structure of this paper is given as follows.
+In Section II, we describe the operation of FlexRay and introduce our notation for the system parameters.
+Section III addresses different issues related to message scheduling for the DS.
+Our idea of message grouping to reduce the bandwidth reservation is first discussed in Section IV and is then employed in Section V to find optimal message schedules.
+Section VI presents experimental results.
+Conclusions are given in Section VII.